ARMmbed/mbed-client/docs/Howto.md

 #### Configuring the Object

 Once you have created an Object (whether OMA-specific or custom), you can configure various parameters in that Object so that they can be controlled or modified to affect communication with mbed Device Server.
+(Action to Yogesh: include a full code sample for creating a custom object and setting parameters for it.)

 Here, we discuss a few of the most important parameters, which you must configure properly to work with the Objects.